Roth IRAs are retirement accounts that offer many tax benefits, including tax-free growth on investments.

 As an unconventional retirement account, the Roth IRA is funded by after-tax income.
 Often, individuals who earn below $140,000 (single) or $208,000 (married) can contribute to a Roth IRA if they fear their taxes will be higher in retirement than at the present stage.

 Further rules govern other aspects such as how much can be saved yearly and what type of contributions the Roth IRA allows.
 While the income range has been stated above, after owning a Roth IRA, you may need to take note of the yearly limit.
-As of 2021( since the restriction changes periodically) individuals below 50 years can only save $6,000 while those above 50 years can deposit up to $7,000.

 How do Roth IRAs work?